-- 1. Sign in to Orchid Core VMS as the Administrator by entering the username admin and the password you set when Orchid Core VMS was installed. - 2.
+- 1. Sign in to Orchid Core VMS as an Administrator. - 2.
 Open the System Menu in the top-right corner of the screen and select Users.

-The Orchid Core VMS Users screen lists all of the users that have been added, their assigned roles, and descriptions of each of the four possible User roles.
+The Orchid Core VMS Users screen lists all of the users that have been added and descriptions of each of the four possible User roles.
+(You may have to scroll down to view the list of Orchid roles.)